Home Equity Line of Credit

 Consult a National Bank of Middlebury Community Lender today.
 We are ready for your questions and to assist every step of the way.

 *Home Equity Flex revolving home equity line of credit loan program.
 Applications are subject to credit approval and this offer is subject to change.
 Available for primary and second year-round 1-4 family homes. $20,000 minimum, up to a maximum of $250,000, loan-to-value ratio will not exceed 80% for primary residences and 70% for year round second homes.
 Customary closing fees are $325.
 An appraisal may be required at the owner’s expense.
 10 year draw period followed by a 15 year repayment period.
 Interest Rates are subject to change.
 The maximum APR is 18% under this variable interest rate loan.
-Current APR is between 3.25% and 4% depending on the amount borrowed.
 The APR will equal the Wall Street Journal Prime Rate plus a margin of 0% to .75% depending on amount borrowed.
 Refinance of existing National Bank of Middlebury home equity lines of credit must increase credit limit by at least $20,000.
 Fixed rate conversion option available.
 Property insurance is required.
 No draw fee, no annual fee.